LOG-TAG/openmobster/trunk/cloud/binary-release/src/main/assembly/README.txt

 Step 2:
 ------------

-Install the "MobileCloud" binaries, (CloudManager.apk) on the actual device or device simulator.
+Install the CRUD Sample App on your Android device or simulator.
+Go to "Samples" directory and type in

-Fire up the device browser and goto: http://<cloudserverip>/o/android/cloudmanager
+adb install -r crud.apk

 Step 3:
 -------------

-Activate your device "real" or "simulator" using the "CloudManager" app.
+Install the CRUD Sample App on another device using the Step2 instructions.
+This will help you to see multi-device sync and replication in action.

 Step 4:
 -----------

-Install the "sample applications" via the "CloudManager" Corporate App Store option
+Run the Sample App.
+At startup you will be asked to activate the App with the Cloud Server.
+Provide the necessary information and activate the App with the Cloud Server.

 Step 5: